Jennifer C. Harmon

 About that Sazerac?
 It’s actually considered to be America’s (and even the world’s) first mixed cocktail.
 But you don’t even have to leave the resort to give this whiskey-and-bitters drink a try.
 Just head to our lobby and you’ll find the Maritime Bar & Lounge.

-Editor’s Note: The Maritime Bar is not open yet, but is expected to be serving up drinks by early 2021.
+Editor’s Note: The Maritime Bar is not open yet, but is expected to be serving up drinks in 2021.

 It’s called the Maritime Bar & Lounge because that was the original name of our building and, again, we absolutely love the whole historic thing we’ve got going on at our first urban destination.